 What to Do If You Think an Animal Is Being Abused

 Animal abuse comes in many forms.
-It can result from hoarding situations from well-intentioned people, and it can result from basic neglect.
-Sometimes abuse even comes simply from ignorance and requires owner education.
-Other cases are intentional and may result in a felony charge and the animal being removed from the situation.
+It can result from hoarding situations from well-intentioned people, or it can result from a benign kind of neglect.
+Sometimes it can be the result of simple ignorance, and all that's needed is for the owner to be educated.
+On the other hand, certain cases of abuse are intentional and may result in a felony charge.
+In these cases, the animal would likely be removed from the situation.

 In order to understand if the animal or dog you have noticed is being abused or neglected, let's define what this means.
 Non-accidental injury is intentional injury directed towards an animal.
 These are disturbing cases and may be linked to sociopathic behavior.
 Passive cruelty (acts of omission) includes things like not adjusting a collar on a growing animal, allowing a wound to worsen, parasite infestations, etc.